 You play an essential role in identifying, recognizing, and fighting against threats to professional licensure.
 How can you help?

 - Stay Involved

 - Join one or more of the SFPE Standing Committees.
 Having a strong engineering society will help state representatives and the general public understand the importance of professional licensure, specifically in fire protection engineering.

 - Get your local SFPE Chapter involved in this process.
 Local support within that jurisdiction is always helpful.
 Consider adding a review of local threats to professional licensure to the role of your Chapter Executive Committee.

 - Stay Informed

 - Review the SFPE and NSPE websites related to threats to licensure.
-If you hear of proposed legislation, civil suits or state Board action that may negatively affect processional licensure or fire protection engineering licensure, let SFPE know.
+If you hear of proposed legislation, civil suits, or state Board action that may negatively affect professional licensure or fire protection engineering licensure, let SFPE know.

-- Talk to your local state representatives and Board members to show your support of professional licensure and concern for proposed regulation.
+- Talk to your local state representatives and Board members to show your support for professional licensure and concern for the proposed regulation.